Paradeluxe/Praasper/README.md

 3. Click `Save` under the `Current` mode (top-right corner).

 ***Praditor*** will then save a .txt param file to the same folder as the input audio file, with which ***Praasper*** will overrule the default params.

+## ASR/LLM model recommendation

+For ASR core, `iic/SenseVoiceSmall` is the only recommendedation at this moment.

+For LLM core, the recommended models include (from large to small ones): `Qwen/Qwen3-4B-Instruct-2507`, `Qwen/Qwen2.5-3B-Instruct`, `Qwen/Qwen2.5-1.5B-Instruct` (default).
+The default is small but good enough for laptop users.
+You are also welcome to try other Qwen models.

 # Mechanism